delphiki/hass-pronote/README.md

 Or go to :
 Settings > Devices & Sevices > Integrations > Add Integration, and search for "Pronote"

-The follow the step of the config flow:
+Then follow the step of the config flow:
 ![Pronote config flow](doc/config_flow.png)

 Note: if you're using a Parent account, you'll be prompt to choose a child: